The alternative is to CHANGE or to be CHANGED!

 f.
 Perform Predictive Modeling.

 g.
-Integrate Strategies & Work Plans to Improve.
+Integrate Strategies and work Plans to Improve.

 h.
 Adjust Questions to fine-tune and confirm trends & patterns.